 Miss Nikki Baby: You know I had to do it for them!
-I’ve come to learned that some people don’t wear lingerie.
-So, Slay Per Usual is loungewear, it’s casual.
+I’ve come to learn that some people don’t wear lingerie.
+So, Slay Per Usual is loungewear; it’s casual.
 Gym stuff, activewear, t-shirts, things like that.
-Everyone can wear it and it’s unisex.
+Everyone can wear it, and it’s unisex.
 Well actually, I made briefs for men too.
 Safaree has some [laughs].
 You should’ve asked him to see, you know he likes showing off his stuff.

 Blame Ebro: So, what else can we expect from you this season outside of the love triangle?
 Obviously, that’s what people tune into “Love & Hip Hop” for, the mess, the drama.
 But what else can we expect to learn about Nikki as a person this season?

-Miss Nikki Baby: I think first and [the] second season I presented myself as very strong, I didn’t want anyone to really see my emotions, but I think I really opened up this season.
-I’ve cried, I’ve poured my heart out, I’ve really done it all.
-I think people can really relate to me and say “ok, she’s a real person too, she goes through the same stuff that we go through.”
+Miss Nikki Baby: I think first and [the] second season I presented myself as very strong, I didn’t want anyone to see my emotions really, but I think I really opened up this season.
+I’ve cried, I’ve poured my heart out, I’ve done it all.
+I think people can relate to me and say “ok, she’s a real person too, she goes through the same stuff that we go through.”

 Blame Ebro: I think the perception people have of you and people think you’re this sadity, snooty, stuck up, conceited woman.
 Obviously, in our conversation, I don’t believe that to be true.
 So, do you feel misunderstood by the public?